alfiopuglisi/guietta/docs/tutorial.rst

 QT widgets, so they can be instantiated and dropped into Guietta without the need to use the PG() wrapper.

-.. note: minimum version for pyqtgrap is 0.11.0.
+.. note: minimum version for pyqtgraph is 0.11.0.
 This is the first version
          to support PySide2, used by Guietta.

+Support for pyqtgraph was introducted in version 0.3.5.

 Splash screens
 --------------